armadillu/ofxTimeMeasurements/ReadMe.md

 ## NOTES

 ####Sample Averaging
 If times vary too much from frame to frame to be readable, you can enable smoothing; if you do so, each new time sample will be blended with the previous one; obtaining a smoother reading.
 Keep in mind that several samples will be required to get accurate readings when using averaging.
-You can also completelly disable averaging.
+You can also completely disable averaging.

 	TIME_SAMPLE_SET_AVERAGE_RATE(0.01); //every new sample effects 1% of the value shown TIME_SAMPLE_DISABLE_AVERAGE();  //disable time sample averaging